NobodyIII/genode-desktop-environment/README.md

 Please feel free to contact me if you want to contribute in any way.
 Ideas, bug reports, and additional code are welcome.

 ##### NOTES:
-1. The file manager is incomplete, but should be functional
+1. The file manager is incomplete, but should be functional.